samanyougarg/hanuman/_posts/2018-11-08 about algae.md

 *Its commercial use?*

 It is used to produce hydrogen, biopharmaceuticals and biofuel.
-[Link](https://www.youtube.com/watch?v=sdeFebJWcpw) to video on it produces biofuel.
+[Link](https://www.youtube.com/watch?v=sdeFebJWcpw) to video on how it produces biofuel.